jzabroski/PracticalUsesForDocker/README.md

 If you try to install Docker Desktop on Windows 10 Home, it will fail.
 This demo requires **SQL Server 2017**.

+Note: If you don't have Windows 10 Pro, you can still use Docker via **Docker Toolbox** instead, or using a virtual machine like VirtualBox which provides virtualization hooks for Docker.

 ## Install Chocolatey, PowerShell Core, Docker Desktop and Docker Kinematic

 1. Open PowerShell Classic, using Run As Administrator, and run the following command: